-Exploiting features of the current local signing or "speech event" space $S^s$ that are not themselves arbitrary (like the actual physical locations of co-present people, $P^s$ participants of the speech event, in Jakobson's formulation) but that can be used as at least partially arbitrary proxies for $P^n$ -participants in the narrated event-seems to be one step in the direction of the spatially marked abstract verb agreement of languages like ASL.
-The ZFHS signers made prolific use of such a device in presenting stimulus videos meant to test the marking of presumed arguments in transitive clauses.
-So, for example, to sign another video clip in which a woman turns to look at a man, Frank signs 'look' (twice), and again points first at Jane and then at himself (Figure 80) to show who was looking at whom.
-One could liken such a signed construction to an uninflected verb combined with pronominal proxies opportunistically extracted from $S^s$ (plus a principle of word order, in this case resembling the order VSO).
+Exploiting features of the current local signing or "speech event" space S^s that are not themselves arbitrary (like the actual physical locations of copresent people, P^s - participants of the speech event, in Jakobson's formulation) but that can be used as at least partially arbitrary proxies for P^n - participants in the narrated event - seems to be one step in the direction of the spatially marked abstract verb agreement of languages like ASL.
+The Z signers made prolific use of such a device in describing stimulus videos meant to test the marking of presumed arguments in transitive clauses.
+So, for example, to sign another video clip in which a woman turns to look at a man, Frank signs "look" (twice), and again points first at Jane and then at himself (Fig. 76) to show who was looking at whom.
+One could liken such a signed construction to an uninflected verb combined with pronominal proxies opportunistically extracted from S^s (plus a principle of word order, in this case resembling the order VSO).28

-Figure 80.
-Frank signs 'the woman looks at the man."
+Fig. 76.
+Frank signs "the woman looks at the man".

-As in Jane's performance in Figure 79 above, shifting body orientation can also signal grammatical relations in way that combines a default iconic convention-that the signer's body stands in for a notional agent-with a different sort of spatialized inflection on a verbal predicate: a further step toward grammaticalization of abstract, arbitrary positions in Si.
-In fact, ZFHS signers seem to use body orientation in a variety of ways to signal grammatical relations, perhaps least surprisingly in the case of locative arguments.
-For example, in describing a video clip in which his young nephew was shown walking across a room to stand in front of a television set, Will first made the sign for "TV", placing it slightly to his right, and then demonstratively turned his body before signing (with his feet) that the little boy walked (Figure 81): "he walked to the TV set."
-Will's reorientation of the body (and the directional arc that he traces in the air afterwards-see Figure 82-interpreted by the hearing signers as "he went that way") seems to inflect the verb of motion and thus serve the grammatical function of linking the television to the verb as a kind of allative argument.
+As in Jane's performance in Fig. 75 above, shifting body orientation can also signal grammatical relations in way that combines a default iconic convention - that the signer's body stands in for a notional agent - with a different sort of spatialized inflection on a verbal predicate: a further step toward grammaticalization of abstract, arbitrary positions in Si.
+In fact, Z signers seem to use body orientation in a variety of ways to signal grammatical relations, perhaps least surprisingly in the case of locative arguments.
+For example, in describing a video clip in which his young nephew was shown walking across a room to stand in front of a television set, Will first made the sign for 'TV', placing it slightly to his right, and then demonstratively turned his body before signing (with his feet) that the little boy walked (Fig. 77): "he walked to the TV set."
+Will's reorientation of the body (and the directional arc that he traces in the air afterwards - see Fig. 78 - interpreted by the hearing signers as "he went that way"29) seems to inflect the verb of motion and thus to serve the grammatical function of linking the television to the verb as a kind of allative argument.